slagyr/euler/README.md

 # Project Euler in Clojure

 Project Euler ([http://projecteuler.net](http://projecteuler.net)) is an addictive and fun way to learn a new language and practice your craft.
-This project is a stub for solving Euler problems using Clojure.
+This repository is a scaffold for solving Euler problems using Clojure.
 It generates specs and solution stubs in an organized structure, making life just a little bit better.

 ## Install